lodgedwhere/lodgedwhere.github.io/essays/global-invariant.md

 ---

-VI.
+VII.
 The Topology of Spiritual Practice

 There is, however, a profound complication.